 Dice all vegetables.
 Add salt and pepper.
 You may add red pepper flake or a jalapeno pepper for more heat.
 Cover the Criolla with a light vegetable oil and two splashes of white vinegar.
 Store in a glass jar or container.
 The salsa will keep for a long time in the refrigerator.

-Margie Davis Fields putting the special touches on the 35 year old sugar cookie recipe.
+Margie Davis Fields putting the special touches on the 35 year young sugar cookie recipe.

 Fields' love of cooking/baking came from her mom, Roxie Davis who was a 'true' home cook in every sense of the word.
-Davis could whip together some of the most flavorful food in her little country kitchen on her antique black and white stove.
+Ms. Roxie could whip together some of the most flavorful food in her little country kitchen with the red and white checkered floor and the antique black and white stove.
 The aroma and the savory bites could make a 'top chef' take notice.
-Much of Fields skills and techniques came from holiday cooking with Davis in that little country kitchen with the checkered floor and oak cabinets.
-Some of her recipes are original recipes from Davis, others are enhanced versions, and some are Fields' original recipes.
+Much of Fields' skills and techniques came from holiday cooking with her mom in that little country kitchen.
+Some of her recipes are original recipes from Ms. Roxie, others are enhanced versions, and some are Fields' original recipes.

-The torch is being passed from Davis, to Fields, and now to her granddaughter Gracie.
-It's that joy of cooking that any grandmother would love to pass down to their grandkids.
-Fields is my mom's sister and I love her to no-end.
-I really appreciate her sharing this recipe with me and the readers of WKY Community Living.
+The torch passed from Ms. Roxie to Fields, and now to her granddaughter Gracie is incredibly special.
+It's the joy of cooking that any grandmother would love to share with their grandkids.
+I really appreciate Marge sharing this recipe with me and the readers of WKY Community Living.

 Fields said, "Best sugar cookies ever!
 I promise".